-So we find that, to the man of Wisdom, the Gregorian Calender is of no use.
+So we find that, to the man of Wisdom, the Gregorian Calendar is of no use.

 The Vedic gives all astro information and is informative indeed !

-The Vedic Calender was proved right again as it rained for 90 minutes here
+The Vedic Calendar was proved right again as it rained for 90 minutes here

 in Trichur, from 0300 AM onwards ( 31/05/2012).
 When I woke up at 3, it was